TEALSK12/2nd-semester-introduction-to-computer-science/lesson208_textgame.md

 | 10 Minutes | Discussion  |

 ## Instructor's Note
-1. Do Now is Students reading through project specs
+1. Do Now is Students reading through project specs or writing down what they plan to accomplish that day in class
 2. Project Overview and Demo
   1. Present the project.
   2. Show a demo of the project